Western theater of the War of 1812

-The Western Theater of the War of 1812 was an area of interest during the War of 1812 between the United States of America and the United Kingdom.
+The Western theater of the War of 1812 was a theater of war during the War of 1812 between the United States and the United Kingdom.
 Far from the Atlantic Coast and large cities, logistics and communication were more challenging in the western territories and the United States frontier.
 For many Native American nations involved, this war was a continuation of the defense of their lands against encroaching settlers.

 Course of the War

 Following the Northwest Indian War of the 1790s, the United States made it a policy to gradually remove Native Americans from the region and sell the land to white settlers.
 Ohio achieved statehood in 1803, and William Henry Harrison, governor of the Indiana Territory, pressed groups of Native Americans to sell more territory to the United States.
 In response, Shawnee leader Tecumseh built a pan-tribal movement to resist further encroachment.
 While Tecumseh was away in Autumn of 1811, Harrison attacked Propetstown and dispersed the people living there.
 Kentucky governor Charles Scott declared the battle as evidence of "British intrigue."

 Following the battle, the United States began a military buildup in anticipation of a wider conflict.
 Congress authorized six new companies of rangers, five of which were expected to maintain the peace in the Northwest region.
 The United Kingdom, meanwhile, reduced their supply of lead and gunpowder to their Native American allies, which was intended to maintain the fur trade, but was also needed for combat.
 Tecumseh's War and the related Peoria War merged with the War of 1812 in the Western theater, much as the Creek War became intertwined with the Southern theater.

 At the time war was declared, Fort Belle Fontaine was the headquarters of the Department of Louisiana, which included Fort Madison, Fort Massac, Fort Osage, and Fort Knox (Vincennes, Indiana).
 Although Fort Belle Fontaine was frequently threatened, it was never attacked.
 The United States abandoned the other forts during or soon after the War of 1812.